 FINRA examiners conduct periodic Statutory Disqualification examinations to ensure compliance with supervisory conditions set forth in the agreed heightened plan of supervision.
 FINRA classifies individuals and members subject to disqualification into three tiers with corresponding examination requirements.

 Tier I generally consists of individuals and members subject to disqualification because of securities or commodities-related misconduct including crimes described in Section 15(b)(4) of the Exchange Act.

 Tier II generally consists of individuals and members subject to disqualification whose disqualifying misconduct does not relate to activities enumerated in Tier I or Tier III (below).
-The disqualifying event for Tier II firms and individuals in most circumstances will be based on (1) felonies that are not securities or commodities related or (2) findings by certain foreign entities.
+The disqualifying event for Tier II members and individuals in most circumstances will be based on (1) felonies that are not securities or commodities related or (2) findings by certain foreign entities.

 Pursuant to Section 12(b) of Schedule A to the FINRA By-Laws, members employing Tier I disqualified persons are required to pay an annual fee in the amount of $1,500.
-Members that employ Tier II disqualified persons are required to pay an annual assessment in the amount of $1,000.
+Members that employ Tier II disqualified persons are required to pay an annual fee in the amount of $1,000.

 Any questions related to CRED can be directed to [email protected] or Chris Dragos, Director, Regulatory Review and Disclosure at (240) 386-5440.
 All other questions related to FINRA’s Eligibility Process can be directed to [email protected] or Patricia Delk-Mercer, Senior Director and Counsel, Statutory Disqualification, (240) 386-5461.